981898/Assignment-/README.md

 something fresh and wanted to avoid so called “nerdy names” with Net or Web in them.
 It is highly contested who actually suggested the name<b> Java,</b> which reflected the teams’ <b>love for coffee.</b></p>

+<h2> Angular JavaScript <h2>
+AngularJS is a JavaScript framework.
+It can be added to an HTML page with a <script> tag.

+AngularJS extends HTML attributes with Directives, and binds data to HTML with Expressions.

+<b>AngularJS is a JavaScript Framework </b>
+AngularJS is a JavaScript framework.
+It is a library written in JavaScript.

+AngularJS is distributed as a JavaScript file, and can be added to a web page with a script tag:

 </body>
 </html>